inforaju/Web-Project/README.md

 # Web-Project

-Simply you can download the whole zip file & open it any browser.
+Simply you can download the whole zip file & open it by any browser.

-It can run without internet also.
+It can run without the internet also.

 Enjoy!!